jmacgregor-accenture/event-driven-checkout-system/README.md

 This kata is nearly identical to the original except that rather than the checkout system making an API call to relay scanned items and weights, the scanner/scale hardware will fire an event with this data.

-Because of the additional layer of complexity around the new hardware vendor, the client's QA team has provided the data for standard pricing, markdown pricing, and specials.

 Many items are sold at a per-unit price.
 For example, a can of soup sells for $1.89 each.

 Some items are sold by weight.
 For example, 80% lean ground beef currently sells for $5.99 per pound.
 Bananas are currently $2.38 per pound.